 - The crying tiger dish, or the weeping tiger recipe, is so simple.
 The ingredients are not hard to find at all.
 Most ingredients you can grab from your regular grocery store.

 - You can substitute honey or agave instead of sugar to make it healthier

 - The spicy crying tiger sauce is so flavorful and easy to put together.
 You can make it ahead of time.
-Here is the recipe Nam Jim Jeaw recipe without sugar, a super simple dish to go along with the steak.
+Here is Nam Jim Jeaw recipe without sugar, a super simple dish to go along with the steak.